-What Is Fault Tree Analysis?
+What is Fault Tree Analysis?

-Fault tree analysis (FTA) is a systematic approach that identifies the primary causes of operational and maintenance (O&M) issues.
+Fault tree analysis (FTA) is a systematic, graphical approach that identifies the primary causes of operational and maintenance (O&M) issues.
 It’s a deductive analysis tool that begins with a general conclusion before working backward to identify potential causes.
 Maintenance leaders complete this problem-solving exercise using visual representations of cause and effect known as fault tree diagrams.

 Operational managers, maintenance directors, and reliability engineers use fault tree analysis to identify potential causes of equipment failures before actual breakdowns occur.
-FTA improves system reliability, enhances safety, and reduces extraneous costs associated with equipment downtime.
+FTA improves system reliability, enhances system safety, and reduces extraneous costs associated with equipment downtime.

 Bell Laboratories first developed the deductive process during the 1960s.
 The company wanted a reliable method for visually identifying human errors that resulted in equipment failure.
 Since then, maintenance teams worldwide have embraced FTA to uncover the real causes of asset and system failures.